-- Projects which do not benefit any of the Fund's target countries - Projects which focus on celebrating and / or promoting heritage with no clear activities which relate to heritage protection - Projects which aim to protect heritage that is not at risk due to conflict and instability and / or climate change, for example heritage at risk due to neglect or urbanisation - Projects which aim to protect assets which do not fall under the CPF definition of cultural heritage for example: - o infrastructure such as roads, schools or hospitals - o natural heritage such as landscapes, forests or beaches o contemporary cultural practices such as new theatre, dance or music
+- Projects which do not benefit Pakistan. - Projects which focus on celebrating and / or promoting heritage with no clear activities which relate to heritage protection. - Projects which aim to protect heritage that is not at risk due to conflict and instability and / or climate change, for example heritage at risk due to neglect or urbanisation. - Projects which aim to protect assets which do not fall under the CPF definition of cultural heritage for example:

+- o infrastructure such as roads, schools or hospitals - o natural heritage such as landscapes, forests or beaches - o contemporary cultural practices such as new theatre, dance or music